 Reviewed by Talek Nantes from Travels with Talek

 Last December my husband and I planned a trip to Jordan and Oman.
-I purchased basic insurance online with Allianz for the both of us.
+I purchased basic insurance online with Allianz for both of us.

 We booked and prepaid with a tour company.
 I paid with my Chase Sapphire Reserve credit card, a card that gives me award miles with specific airlines.